Target level of study

 Exploration and Reservoir Geology

-The GER Master's degree offers a high-level training in geology for the exploration of fluid and mineral resources, in connection with the energy transition.
-The international recognition and high placement rate of this Master's degree comes from its specialization in the analysis of natural objects (40% of practical fieldwork in M1, and analysis on geomodellers in M2), as well as its close links between academic research of excellence and "major" companies in the industrial sector (hydrocarbons, mineral resources, geothermal energy, storage, etc).
+For over 20 years, the GER Master's program has been offering top-level training in geology for the exploration of fluid and mineral resources, in line with the energy transition.
+The international recognition and high placement rate of this Master's degree stems from its specialization in the analysis of natural objects (40% practical field work in M1, and analysis on geomodellers in M2), as well as its close links between top-level academic research and companies in the georesources sector (fluids, minerals, geothermal energy, storage, etc.).

 Geodynamics and Geomaterials